Rules of Play

 14. Forfeited Games

 At the discretion of the Sudburnia Tournament Committee, teams that fail to show or otherwise forfeit a game may be subject to dismissal.
-The opponents of a team that has forfeited a game shall be awarded a win and two (3) points in the preliminary standings.
+The opponents of a team that has forfeited a game shall be awarded a win and three (3) points in the preliminary standings.

 15. Abandoned Games